mediaclinic/silverstripe-foldergallery/README.md

 - PHP ***5.3*** or higher (recommended last stable PHP 5.4.x version)

 ## Installation
-1. download latest [module archive](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/archive/3.1.x.zip) from GitHub
+1. download latest SilverStripe 3.1.x [module archive](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/archive/master.zip) from GitHub
 2. unpack the archive on your local computer
 3. upload the entire `cwsoft-foldergallery` folder to your SilverStripe root folder using your preferred Ftp program
 4. update your SilverStripe database via `http://yourdomain.com/dev/build?flush=all`